nihk/Sheridan-Projects/README.md

 </div>
 <br>

-**JQM-Weather-App** is a mobile-first web application using jQuery, jQuery Mobile, Handlebars.js, Charts.js, geolocation, localStorage, and the openweathermap API to display current and future weather data.
+**JQM-Weather-App** is a web application using jQuery, jQuery Mobile, Handlebars.js, Charts.js, geolocation, localStorage, and the openweathermap API to display current and future weather data.
 It permits searching by city name or choosing from a list of predefined cities parsed from a JSON file.
 [It can be found hosted at this address.](http://rosenich.dev.fast.sheridanc.on.ca/assignments/weather_app/)

 <div align="center">
    <img src="https://github.com/nihk/Sheridan-Projects/blob/master/JQM-Weather-App/weather_app-ss.jpg">